United MileagePlus® Club card review

 - Full name

-- Annual income, source of income and employment information
+- Total gross annual income and employment information

 I got the card.
 Now what?

 - Make payments.
 You can pay your card bill online at the Chase website.
 You can also enroll in autopay.

 - Avoid interest payments.
 After the close of each billing cycle, you have a grace period of 21 days to pay your balance.
 If you do, you won’t pay interest on your purchases.

 - Avoid fees.
 Late and returned payments come with hefty fees of up to $38.
 Balance transfers and cash advances also come with fees.